return42/sphkerneldoc/doc/Documentation/kernel-doc-HOWTO/kernel-doc-components.rst

   ``Documentation/*/conf.py`` file which *overwrites* the basic configuration from ``Documentation/conf.py`` (settings see `sphinx config`_)

-scripts/site-python/linuxdoc
+:ref:`LinuxDoc project <linuxdoc:linuxdoc>`
-  This folder includes python extensions related to the Linux documentation processes.
-At this time, this folder is moved to the ``dbxml2rst`_ project (see installation instructions there).
+  This includes python extensions related to the Linux documentation processes, see installation instructions at :ref:`LinuxDoc project <linuxdoc:linuxdoc>`.

 Documentation/books_migrated
   Content the of automatic migrated DocBook-XML to reST documents